jaintj95/Consensys_Ethereum_dApp/README.md

 Description: A bounty dApp where people can post or submit work.

+There are 3 access types:
+1) Admin - Owns the portal and can approve, reject or delete job posters.

-As a job poster, I can create a new bounty.
-I will set a bounty description and include the amount to be paid for a successful submission.
-I am able to view a list of bounties that I have already posted.
-By clicking on a bounty, I can review submissions that have been proposed.
-I can accept or reject the submitted work.
-Accepting proposed work will pay the submitter the deposited amount.
+2) Job Poster - Once approved by the admin, they can create a new bounty.
+They can set a bounty description and include the amount to be paid for a successful submission.
+They are able to view a list of bounties that they have already posted.
+By clicking on a bounty, they can review submissions by bounty hunters.
+They can approve a submission that fits their requirements.
+Accepting proposed work will pay the submitter the defined amount.

-As a bounty hunter, I can submit work to a bounty for review.
+3) Bounty Hunter - Any 3rd party can be a bounty hunter.
+On the portal, they can see a list of available bounties.
+Clicking on a bounty redirects to submission page, where they can submit solutions.
+They can submit multiple solutions to a single bounty.

 # Documents